-Paralysed man walks again after new therapy
+Paralysed man can walk again

 A paralysed man can walk again after a new therapy transplanted cells from his nose into his damaged spinal cord.